RishabJha134/DevHub-Major-Project/README.md

 ---

-# 🚀 DevHub - Connect, Match, and Collaborate with Developers in Real-Time!
+# 🚀 DevMatch - Connect, Match, and Collaborate with Developers in Real-Time!

-Welcome to **DevHub** — a real-time full-stack platform where developers can **swipe, match, chat, and collaborate**!
+Welcome to **DevMatch** — a real-time full-stack platform where developers can **swipe, match, chat, and collaborate**!
 Think **Tinder for Developers** — but built with powerful tech like **React**, **Node.js**, **Socket.IO**, and more!

 ---